 There are never any guarantees with Antarctic weather, so the exact itinerary can always change at the last minute but we’re expecting to spend just over 7 days in Antarctica itself.
 This is not a rushed visit where people only get to spend 3 or sometimes 5 days in Antarctica-proper (although those 7 days will be very full days!).

 The days are long (the sun will hardly set most days) and most days will usually involve at least two opportunities to get off the ship and either go ashore (usually amongst penguin colonies), or cruise amongst the ice in Zodiacs photographing amazing ice formations and wildlife.
-Through all of this Michael and David will be there to help you make this a trip of a lifetime, letting you come back with new images and new skills.
+Through all of this I will be there to help you make this a trip of a lifetime, letting you come back with new images and new skills.